 The Dankal Red Line is the backbone of the Tel Aviv metropolitan area’s mass transit system.
 It passes through some of the most crowded areas of the metropolitan area and serves around 70 million passengers each year.

 The Red Line of the Light Rails starts at the Petah Tikvah central station and continues to Beilenson Hospital and along Jabotinsky Road in Bnei Brak and Ramat Gan.
 It passes near the Tel Aviv Savidor station of the Israel Rail and Azrieli Center and continues along Begin Road to Drom Ha’Kirya, Neve Tsedek, Jerusalem Boulevard in Jaffa, and ends in the south part of Bat Yam.

 The line is 25 kilometers long, of which 12 kilometers are underground, between Elipelet station in Neve Tsedek and Shenkar station in Petah Tikvah, near the Geha Interchange.

-The red line includes 34 stations along its route, with 24 above ground and 10 underground.
-The distance between above ground stations is 500 meters.
-The distance between underground stations - one kilometer.
+The Red Line consists of 34 stations, 24 at ground level and 10 underground.
+The distance between underground stations is one kilometer.